-Join Malcolm Shore for an in-depth discussion in this video Use command-line tools, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Use command-line tools, part of Learning Kali Linux.

 - [Voiceover] Kali provides a number of command line…password tools.…Lets open a terminal window and look at three of them.…We'll start with a tool called Crunch.…Crunch is a tool to generate simple dictionaries…using a syntax template.…It allows dictionary words of specified length…to be created using options to specify their construction.…Lets generate a password file.…The full instructions can be accessed as shown…but for the moment all we need to know is that…we can use the percent sign to generate numbers…at the at sign to generate characters.…